duycs/cms-demo/README.md

 ```
 dotnet ef dbcontext scaffold "Server=mysql-6037-0.cloudclusters.net;port=10001;Database=cms;user=admin;password=abc@1234;CharSet=utf8;" MySql.Data.EntityFrameworkCore -c CmsContext -o Models
 ```

+- If you want to update Entity model, you can delete Models folder then run CLI *dotnet ef dbcontext scaffold...* again

 4. You will see Models folder be generated with class files
 - A CmsContext class description all tables of schema and relation if have